simrit1/mobile-yt-controller/README.md

 pip install pyautogui
 python mobile-yt-controller.py
 ```
 Now scan the qrcode with a smartphone connected to the same network (simply put, with the same router or hotspot).
-Open the web page, use the buttons and if you liked it.
+Open the web page on phone and youtube on your pc(make sure youtube is the active window), use the buttons and if you liked it.
 Drop a star.